codythayer/codythayer/README.md

 <h2>💼 Professional Projects:</h2>

 *Most of the code used for these projects was property of the company I was working for at the time and therefore I'm unable to share publicly.
-I shared as much as I could.*
+All accompanying code I was able to share can be found in the appropriately named repository.*

 - <b>Maxon Consulting</b>
   - [Published Research Paper on Image Classification](https://github.com/codythayer/maxon-consulting/blob/main/Maxon%20Consulting%20SPE%20Paper.pdf)